Adeekoa/mypy_phonebook/README.md

+# mypy_phonebook

-# mypy_phonebook is one of the earlier tasks I worked on when I started learning python.
+This mypy_phonebook is one of the early tasks I worked on when I started learning python.
 It is a simple phonebook directory built using python buiilt-in functions only.

 If you are new to python, you'll find this notebook useful.